 However, the recent climate conference COP26 held in Glasgow has led to many manufacturers to review their operations and double down in their efforts to improve the thermal performance of their products and play a part in the wider energy crisis.

 This importance focus is heightened when considering the key statistic that 40% of carbon emissions come from homes.

-The introduction of ‘Window Energy Ratings’ (WER’s) in March 2004 by the British Fenestration Ratings Council (BFRC) led the way in helping homeowners reduce their home heating bills through installing A rated windows.
-For the first time, there was a simple system from determining the thermal performance of one window system from another, in the same way as choosing a fridge or freezer.
+The introduction of ‘Window Energy Ratings’ (WERs) in March 2004 by the British Fenestration Ratings Council (BFRC) led the way in helping homeowners reduce their home heating bills by installing A-rated windows.
+For the first time, there was a simple system for determining the thermal performance of one window system from another, in the same way as choosing a fridge or freezer.

-In recent months, Rockdoor has also upgraded to a thicker outerframe profile and improved gasket to further improve thermal performance.
+In recent months, Rockdoor has also upgraded to a thicker outer frame profile and improved the gasket to further improve thermal performance.